MALWAREBOX::ECOSYSTEM

 Components

-Seven components, one coherent operating model
+Nine components, one coherent operating model

 KRAKEN

 Continuous observation substrate for actor-centric infrastructure tracking, enrichment and graph context.
+Hosts Mantis natively.

 observegraphcollection